reduxjs/reselect/README.md

 ### Accessing React Props in Selectors

-So far our selectors have only been taking state from the Redux store as input, but it is also possible to pass the props of a component wrapped by `connect` into a selector.
+So far we have only seen selectors receive state from the Redux store as input, but it is also possible for a selector to receive the props of the component wrapped by `connect`.

 Consider the following example: